Christmas Wake-Up Call: Stoning, Massacre and a Trump PS on Becket

 Murder in the Cathedral

-It’s impossible to read Murder in the Cathedral as merely history.
-The battle to bound the majesty of the King of the Universe within our deformed human wills rages, ever more intensely as 2023 winds down.
+It’s impossible to read Murder in the Cathedral as merely a historical account.
+The battle to bound the majesty of the King of the Universe within our deformed human wills rages, ever more intensely as 2025 winds down.

 A PS from Trump

-On December 29, 2020, President Donald Trump invited schools, churches and customary places of meeting, to commemorate the 850th year of the martyrdom of Saint Thomas Beckett.
-The proclamation is extraordinary and begins with these words: “Today is the 850th anniversary of the martyrdom of Saint Thomas Becket on December 29, 1170.
+On December 29, 2020, outgoing President Donald Trump invited schools, churches, and customary places of worship to commemorate the 850th anniversary of the martyrdom of Saint Thomas Becket.
+The proclamation begins with these words: “Today is the 850th anniversary of the martyrdom of Saint Thomas Becket on December 29, 1170.
 Thomas Becket was a statesman, a scholar, a chancellor, a priest, an archbishop, and a lion of religious liberty.”

-The wording of this proclamation is strident and sounds likes something a pope would write.
+The wording is strident and sounds like something a pope would write.
 Or a bishop.

-Our former president can best be described as an enigma wrapped up in a mystery.
-Many have far more colorful ways to describe the former president with good reason.
-However, then President Trump’s decision to honor a Catholic martyr as one of his last presidential acts is at least curious, if not something other.
+President Donald Trump can best be described as an enigma wrapped up in a mystery.
+Many have far more colorful ways to describe him with good reason.
+However, Trump’s decision to honor a Catholic martyr as one of his last presidential acts of his first term is at least curious, if not something other.
 I’ve read it a few times and have to wonder at the prescience shown in these remarks about American religious liberty and protection of the unborn.

 Consider that it’s nearly his last day in office.

-And he’s lost the election he was sure he’d won.
+He’d lost the election; he was sure he’d won.

 And yet he looks back to Saint Thomas Beckett.